Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 \subsubsection{The Scalability Issues}

 \textbf{Solidity.} Solidity is the most popular programming language for smart contract development, which is an object-oriented language and a bit like JavaScript.
-However, the grammar of Solidity is too simple to support large projects and it scales poorly~\cite{zou2019smart}.
-First, Solidity misses the support of exception handling, e.g., the \textit{try...catch} in Java.
-Thus, it will be a big challenge for Solidity developers to test their contracts, especially when more and more functionalities are added.
-Additionally, 82 (49.70\%) respondents to our survey said there are not enough useful libraries and APIs.
+However, the grammar of Solidity is too simple to support large projects, which lead to the scalability issues of smart contracts~\citep{zou2019smart}.
+First, 82 (49.70\%) respondents (Q8) to our survey said there are not enough useful libraries and APIs.
 Thus, developers need to develop various kinds of APIs and libraries which increases the difficulty of implementing new requirements.
-Finally, 62 (37.58\%) and 64 (38.79\%) respondents also said it is also not easy to handle the memory and storage in Solidity programming, respectively.
+Besides, 62 (37.58\%) and 64 (38.79\%) respondents (Q8) also said it is also not easy to handle the memory and storage in Solidity programming, respectively.
 For example, Solidity only allows creating 16 local variables in a function.
 Thus, developers have to use storage variables instead of local variables.
-However, with an increasing number of storage variables, it is not easy to manage the storage.
-For example, three data types in Solidity programming, i.e., \textit{struct, mapping array}, are stored in storage by default.
-Since storage variables will not be released automatically, the management of storage will be more difficult and expensive in a large-scale smart contract project.
-This storage is expensive in Ethereum, the more storage a contract needs, the more gas will be consumed.

-Peter et al.~\cite{hegedHus2019towards} investigated more than 40,000 smart contracts on Ethereum using 16 metrics, e.g., LOC, nesting level.
+Peter et al.~\citep{hegedHus2019towards} investigated more than 40,000 smart contracts on Ethereum using 16 metrics, e.g., LOC, nesting level.
 They found the smart contracts are neither overly complex nor coupled much, and do not rely heavily on inheritance.
-Their results also show that real-world smart contracts are not able to support too many functionalities.
+Their results also prove that real-world smart contracts are small-scale programs and do not contain too many functionalities.